ij-plugins/ijp-imageio/README.txt

 ij-ImageIO plugins add to ImageJ support for additional image file formats and their variants, including BMP, PNG, PNM, JPEG, TIFF.
 Added support provides for handling of compressed, tiled, 1bit, 16bit, and 32bit images.
-For more detailed informations see subdirectory 'docs' of ij-ImageIO home page at: http://ij-plugins.sf.net/plugins/imageio
+For more detailed information see subdirectory 'docs' of ij-ImageIO home page at: http://ij-plugins.sf.net/plugins/imageio